Bombay, Baroda and Central India Railway

 The Bombay, Baroda and Central India Railway (reporting mark BB&CI) was a company incorporated in 1855 to undertake the task of constructing railway lines between Bombay to the erstwhile Baroda State, that became the present-day Baroda (Vadodara) city in western India.
 BB&CI completed the work in 1864.
-The first suburban railway in India was started by BB&CI, operating between Virar and Churchgate (later extended to Colaba), a railway station in Bombay Backbay in April 1867.
+The first suburban railway in India was started by BB&CI, operating between Virar and Bombay Backbay station (later extended to Colaba), a railway station in Bombay Backbay in April 1867.